-3.C.2.
-Unexcused Tardiness:
+3.D.2.Unexcused Tardiness:

-Alarm clock failures, car trouble, inclement weather conditions, etc. will be considered unexcused.
+Alarm clock failures, car trouble, inclement weather conditions, anything considered to be the "parent's fault," etc. will be considered unexcused.
 Unexcused tardiness will count toward the student's attendance record.
-Your children must be in school and ON TIME by state law.
+Your children must be in school and on time by state law.